johnjhpark/rawfile_organizer/README.md

 # Rawfile Organizer
-This simple Python script organizes raw image files imported from a DSLR camera which saves both a compressed and a raw image files.
-(JPEG and CR2 format as default, respectively)
+This simple Python script organizes raw image files imported from a DSLR camera which saves both compressed and raw image files.
+(JPEG and CR2 format as default, respectively.
+However, you can simply change the formats by modifying only one line of codes)

 # Key operations of this script
 0. relocate all raw files to a separted directory, named rawfiles/